20 Years in Transcription

 The recent explosion of video platforms has changed the production and delivery of video content forever.
 Increased bandwidth, the prevalence of video on social platforms and the introduction of OTT delivery have created a marketplace centred around global moments, and content distributors are under pressure to deliver original broadcasts and local versions simultaneously.

 The Take 1 team was given an early glimpse into this global content distribution future in 2014 when the company was contracted as the sole transcription supplier to Discovery Communications LLC.
 Discovery’s reversioning team used Take 1’s transcriptions and systems to repurpose their content for distribution in multiple languages across the world in 2014 in the same way that Netflix does today.
-Take 1 has applied this experience to establish themselves as reliable localisation partners, providing everything from post-production and “as broadcast” scripts, to translations, subtitles, spotting lists and the myriad of reports needed for syndicated delivery.
+Take 1 has applied this experience to establish themselves as reliable localization partners, providing everything from post-production and “as broadcast” scripts, to translations, subtitles, spotting lists and the myriad of reports needed for syndicated delivery.

 PREPARING FOR THE FUTURE

 There’s a lot of debate about the role of artificial intelligence and machine learning in the industry of the future, and there’s little doubt that the way transcriptions are created will be affected by this technology over time, but Take 1 believes it’s the data within these transcriptions that holds the key to making future workflows more efficient.
-This belief has prompted the company to develop Liberty – a system which converts transcriptions into XML metadata so that it can be repurposed into the various documents and reports needed throughout the global content production workflow – promoting the post-production script from a single purpose document into the blueprint for the entire localisation process.
+This belief has prompted the company to develop Liberty – a system which converts transcriptions into XML metadata so that it can be repurposed into the various documents and reports needed throughout the global content production workflow – promoting the post-production script from a single purpose document into the blueprint for the entire localization process.

-Take 1 believes that Liberty can change the future of localisation by deriving data once and applying it throughout the value chain – which may sound like a lofty ideal until you consider the company’s track record.
+Take 1 believes that Liberty can change the future of localization by deriving data once and applying it throughout the value chain – which may sound like a lofty ideal until you consider the company’s track record.

 Here’s to the next twenty years of transcription.